 • Buy groceries when they’re on offer and stock up your freezer – just be sure not to waste food.

 • Go through the house, tidy the cupboards and get winter ready.

 • Sell things on eBay you don’t want for extra cash.
 This can also help you decide on gift ideas, as you’ll see what your family have and need.

 Manage your money

-If you’re a thinkmoney Personal Account customer, we already help you budget by ensuring that you have enough held back to cover bills and regular outgoings.
+If you’re a thinkmoney Current Account customer, we already help you budget by ensuring that you have enough held back to cover bills and regular outgoings.
 This means you’ll know what’s left over and what you have to spend with the peace of mind that all necessities are covered.